ravi-rajpurohit-gh/fake-it-till-you-make-it/README.md

 # fake-it-till-you-make-it

 This project automates Git commits and pushes using **GitHub Actions**, ensuring that your GitHub profile remains active by making daily commits.
-This can help simulate developer activity on your profile.
+The number of commits per day varies randomly between **0 and 8**, making the activity appear more natural.

 ## Features

-- **Automated Daily Commits**: Updates a log file with the current date every day.
+- **Randomized Daily Commits**: Generates between **0 to 8 commits** per day.
 - **Uses GitHub Actions**: Runs without needing your local machine.
 - **Customizable Schedule**: Modify the cron job to adjust commit frequency.